When you own a small business, you have to take on many of the day-to-day responsibilities yourself—at least in the beginning.

-Because the reality is sales is something every human has to do throughout our lives.
+Because the reality is sales is something every human has to do throughout their lives.
 By following the lesson described above, you take the “icky-ness” out of selling and instead become a true partner to your client.

-Here’s a giveaway – before you go out and start selling you should have some fun and watch the movie Boiler Room.
+Here’s a giveaway – before you go out and start selling, you should have some fun and watch the movie Boiler Room.
 There are some great sales scenes in the movie that you can learn from…

 Skill #2: Leadership